evilusean/Pysean/ImageInASean-ChromiumExtenSean/README.md

 A Chrome extension for automatically downloading images from 4chan

-Future Sean To DO : Add a way to download all images/mp4s/webms from a single thread and save to a file named after the thread ID, so instead of downloading all of the 'EpStein missing minute AI webms' one by one, you can just click a button, save the everything in the thread to a file and save a tonne of time not going through each one, threads also lock after a few days and disapear forever
+Future Sean To DO : Add a way to download all images/mp4s/webms from a single thread and save to a file named after the thread ID, so instead of downloading all of the 'EpStein missing minute AI webms' one by one, you can just click a button, save everything in the thread to a file and save a tonne of time not going through each one, threads also lock after a few days and disapear forever

 ## Recent Updates for Ungoogled Chromium